WebVisions NYC will held at Motivate Design (111 John St #450) on Thursday, April 7th, 2016.

 John Steinbeck wrote of New York City, “Once you have lived in New York and it has become your home, no place else is good enough.”
 Well, you may not live in New York, but if you follow some of our advice you might find yourself feeling like a real New Yorker.
 Whether you have a few hours or a few days, we’ve found something for every schedule.

 From Trey Parker and Matt Stone, the creators of South Park, comes a new Broadway musical called “the best musical of this century”.
-Buy tickets on the WebVisions NYC registration page to this regularly sold-out show!

 Whether one has 15 minutes or all day, the park is seemingly endless with artists, bistros and a zoo